Fellowships

 Fellowship Award

-CFR will assist fellows in finding a host organization that matches their proposed work in Europe.
+CFR assists fellows in finding a host organization that matches their proposed work in Europe.
 However, all placements are made at the discretion of the host institution.
 CFR cannot guarantee placement at any specific agency or organization.
-The fellowship is intended as an in-person experience; fellows should expect to work on-site with their host organization at least three days per week.
+The fellowship is intended as a full-time in-person experience for the duration of the fellowship; fellows should expect to work on-site with their host organization at least three days per week.

 Photo of Big Ben